 The Cancer Research Foundation makes ad hoc grants to support ground-breaking research projects in science.
-The latest of this is the Small Cell Lung Cancer Project, a team science initiative aimed at small cell lung cancer, a recalcitrant disease which shows promise as a proxy for other small cell and recalcitrant cancers.
+ONe of our most recent programs is the Small Cell Lung Cancer Project, a team science initiative aimed at small cell lung cancer, a recalcitrant disease which shows promise as a proxy for other small cell and recalcitrant cancers.

 The Small Cell Lung Cancer Program

 The Cancer Research Foundation is pleased to announce its latest team science grant assembling an all-star lineup of University of Chicago researchers and clinicians, focused on small cell lung cancer, a deadly and recalcitrant disease that shows promised as a proxy for many cancers that have been left behind in recent advances in cancer care and survival.

 Tumor-intrinsic, germline and environmental correlates of the response to checkpoint immunotherapy in patients with advanced cancer

 Jason Luke, MD, Paolo Ascierto, MD, HIroyoshi NIshikawa, MD, PhD ·

 Immunotherapy for cancer has become an essential element of treatment for multiple cancer types.
 However, many cancer types show no effect at all.
 This study proposes to collect an array of samples from patients in very different geographic locations to study why treatment outcomes vary so much.

 Identifying Germline Mutations In Young Patients with MDS

 PRINCIPAL INVESTIGATORS: Lucy Godley, MD, PhD - University of Chicago · Carolyn Owen, MD - University of Calgary